 The highlight of the interview is a long description of the moment in early 1970 when federal agents planned a raid on the Black Panther Party headquarters.
 Mayor Uhlman intervened to stop the raid, fearing a repeat of the recent assault in Chicago that left several Panthers dead.
 His action brought down the wrath of the Nixon administration, but he was sure it was the right thing to do.
 With a police informant inside the Panther organization, city authorities felt that there was no need for federal intervention.

-To the right are streaming-video excerpts of the interview.
 Video editing by Nathan Roberts.